ece362-purdue/labs/lab0-intro/README.md

 If you are on Windows, it is possible to use PowerShell to do this.
 If you are on macOS or Linux, you can use a terminal.  `cd` (change directory) to the downloaded folder, and run these commands.
 Make sure to change the commit message to include the step number, and a brief description of what you did in that step.
 Our intention here is to get you used to the command line and git.

 > [!IMPORTANT]
+> The link to each lab is posted on Piazza along with the link to a corresponding GitHub Classroom assignment.
+You should accept that assignment, and clone the repository to your computer/lab machine.
+Your repository will be located at some URL that looks like https://github.com/ece362-purdue/lab-0-intro-username, where `username` is your GitHub username.
+You will be committing your code to this repository for this lab.
+Each lab will have their own repositories and lab manuals that will be posted ahead of time.
+>
-> At this stage, you should have cloned this repository to your computer/lab machine, and be able to make a change, and then add, commit and push it to your repository.
+> By default, the lab-0 repository should only have a README.
+Make a change like adding your name to it or creating a new file, and then add, commit and push the change to your lab-0-intro-username repository.

 ## Step 1: Place the Development Board on a Breadboard